shiquda/thunderbird-vericode/README.md

 - The plugin only reads email content for verification code detection and does not store or transmit your email content
 - All settings are saved in local browser storage

+## To Do

+- [ ] Add an option to enable automatically copy the code to clipboard
+- [ ] Refine the regex
+- [ ] Refine the notification interaction

 ## License

 MIT